 Things that are close by:

-- Osaka Castle – 14 min by car / 25 min train
+- Osaka Castle | 19 min by car, 33 min train

-- Dontonbori where the famous Glico sign is – 10 min walking / 11 mins by car
+- Dontonbori (where the famous Glico sign is) | 5 min walking

-- Namba – 15 min walk / 10 min by car
+- Namba: 12 min walk, 11 min by car

-- Shinsekai Market – 37 min walk/ 12 by car
+- Shinsekai Market: 31 min walk, 12 min by train

 Oko Okonomiyaki Menu

-As I mentioned above this is restaurant does serve meat, but it’s very easy to identify what’s vegan as she has a separate vegan and vegetarian menu (and mayonnaise!).
+As I mentioned above this restaurant does serve meat, but it’s very easy to identify what’s vegan as she has a separate vegan and vegetarian menu (and mayonnaise!)
 She speaks English, and the menu has English on it too, so it’s very easy to identify and order what you’d like.

 Their main item on the menu, as you may have guessed from the name, is okonomiyaki.

-Okonomiyaki is a Japanese savoury pancake, consisting of batter, cabbage, normally meat and/or seafood topped with okonomiyaki sauce, mayonnaise, aonori (green laver/ seaweed that gets sprinkled), katsuobushi (shaved fish flakes) and pickled ginger.
+Okonomiyaki is a Japanese savoury pancake, consisting of batter, cabbage, normally meat and or seafood topped with okonomiyaki sauce, mayonnaise, aonori (green laver/ seaweed that gets sprinkled), katsuobushi (shaved fish flakes) and pickled ginger.
 Depending on if you have an Osaka or Hiroshima okonomiyaki, it may also come with noodles.

-At Oko Okonomiyaki, there are three sizes of okonomiyaki.
-Half size ¥1020, medium ¥1480 or large ¥2200.
-Once you choose the size, you can choose up to 5 vegetable toppings including, potato, mushroom, spinach, asparagus, okura, carrot, and long green onion (There may have been more topping options but I can’t remember).
-They also have a few other dishes too on their menu.
+Once you choose the size, you can choose up to 5 vegetable toppings including, potato, mushroom, spinach, asparagus, okra, carrot, and long green onion.

 Vegetable gyoza